sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

 ## Perl Navigator (PN)
 * a third perl language server
     * spanking new
-    * out just a few weeks
+    * out just two weeks
+    * in very active development
 * Author: "b_scan"
     * Like the other two perl LSes, written by coder who uses vscode, not neovim
     * Thanks b_scan!
 Good work!